-When it comes to Windows vs. Linux hosting, your choice boils down to the technologies you aim to use with your server.
+When it comes to Linux hosting vs. Windows hosting, your choice boils down to the technologies you aim to use with your server.
 Linux servers are gaining ground behind the popularity of x86 servers.
 Windows unit shipments are also growing, albeit more slowly.
 As of early 2017, Unix servers account for more than 66% of all web servers with Linux making up 55.6% of those while Windows represents around 35%

 In this article, we’ll discuss the differences between Linux and Windows hosting — specifically the factors, such as stability, security, and cost of ownership, that are especially important to business users.
 As we highlight the strengths and weaknesses of these competing platforms, we’ll also showcase the tools available to developers and go over some rather new developments in the hosting business.
 By the time we’re finished, we hope you’ll have a better idea of which hosting company to choose and which features to look for, in addition to which operating system to choose for your project.